Dipsingh/dipsingh.github.io/_posts/2024-04-06-Balancing-MMLU-PathCostConstraints.md

 ```

-The solver has provided us with a result, which is displayed below.
+The results from the solver are displayed below.
 The maximum link utilization remains at `33%`.
 However, we can
-see a significant difference where the demand is now being carried on the shortest path for the demands that have been split to
+see a significant difference i.e. for the demands that are split, the majority of the demand is on the shortest path.
+This approach
-minimize the maximum link utilization.
-This approach appears to be a better trade-off as we can keep the link utilization low
-while still having the majority of the flows on the shortest path.
+appears to be a better trade-off as we can keep the link utilization low while still having the majority of the flows on the shortest path.

 ```
 ## Normalized Output